 Specialist Sports: Although the daily schedules are set by the volunteer co-ordinators, volunteers with particular interests or skills are very welcome.
 The children are always keen to learn new activities - particularly if they come from overseas!
 Classes can be arranged for rugby, athletics, cricket or any other skills that volunteers may have.
 However equipment is difficult to come by so please bear this in mind.
 Volunteers are encouraged to bring any sporting equipment they can with them.
 It will be very greatly appreciated by the community.

 Please note that it is not possible to coach swimming in Livingstone and team sports that require a lot of equipment, such as hockey, are also difficult to arrange due to the constraints of getting and maintaining the necessary equipment.

-Term 2: Monday 9 May - Friday 5 August
+Term 2: Mid May - Start of August

-Term 3: Monday 11 September - Friday 2 December
+Term 3: Mid September - Start of December

 Holiday Clubs: During school holidays volunteers will assist with running holiday clubs which are very important as it offers students valuable time to catch up on learning missed due to the Zambian "hot seating" system.
 Not only does it give young people. a safe environment to spend their summer holidays, it is also a lot of fun whilst providing an effective educational tool.
 Teaching volunteers work very closely with sports volunteers to teach lessons for the first half of the morning and then engage in recreational activities and teach the importance of a healthy lifestyle.
 This is a fantastic way to direct instruction for a few weeks amd leave a mark on the students.